-any consultations made with the business, if any; and
+any consultations made with the business, if any;

+customer satisfaction was verified through either a signature on the VR1845B, or by a VR staff member's contact with the customer; and

 Submit a complete and accurate invoice.

 This is an outcome-based benchmark service; therefore, VR will not pay the invoice unless all outcomes in the service description are achieved.